The Heart of New England - Subscribe Today - It's Free!

 Over the years, I have collected many moose items to decorate my camp on

 Little Sebago Lake in Maine.
 Too many.
-There’s the trademarked image of
+There’s the trademarked image of the

-summer visitor.
+visitor.
 I also have a moose puzzle and three books about moose.

 Once I saw moose tracks in the soft dirt at the edge of my camp road.
-But
+But even

-even though my camp is located in a game preserve, in all the summers
+though my camp is located in a game preserve, in all the summers

 I’ve been there, I’ve never spotted a moose in the wild.